nicolgit/Azure-B2C-playground/setup-webcalculator.md

     var httpResponse = await _client.GetAsync(string.Format(CALL_MULTIPLY, param1, param2));

-# (6) Update to APICalculator to avoid ValidateAudience check
+# (6) Update to APICalculator and APIScientificCalculator to avoid ValidateAudience check

 By default Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies on call if the token and the API audience match.
 This means that in a cross API call, if you try to use the same bearer, when ScientificAPI Calls Calculator receive the following message: